First Corinthians 14:23

 been gifted by God in some way.
 Every believer has one or more spiritual gifts.

 Jesus ascended into heaven and gave gifts unto men.
-Everyone who follows God, has learned things from God and we can all benefit from
+Everyone who follows God,

-what they have learned.
 No one knows everything, but everyone knows something.
+That is why First

-That’s why First Corinthians 14:30-31 says, "If anything be revealed to another that sits by, let the
+Corinthians 14:30-31 says, "If anything be revealed to another that sits by, let the

 first hold his peace.
-For you may all prophesy one by one,
+For you may all prophesy one by one, and all may be

-Word of God, the result will be as it says in First Corinthians 14:31 that "all will learn" and all will be comforted.
+the result will be as it says in First Corinthians 14:31 that "all will learn" and all will be comforted.

 First Corinthians